DotZecker/tuiter/README.md

 ## 3. Delete Tweets
-In order to delete tweets from your timeline, the implementantion is:
+In order to delete tweets from your timeline, the implementation is:
 ```php
 use Tuiter\TweetDestroyer;